Autoinflammation Panniculitis and Dermatosis Syndrome M79.3

 This section has been translated automatically.

-Recurrent fevers, diarrhea, painful, swollen joints, and inflammatory skin reactions.
-Skin lesions are due to painful panniculitis.
-Some patients suffer from abnormal distribution of adipose tissue (lipodystrophy).
+Some patients suffer from an abnormal distribution of fatty tissue (lipodystrophy).
 Affected infants have growth difficulties and failure to thrive.
-Other features may include: elevated serum C-reactive protein, leukocytosis and neutrophilia.
-Patients have no apparent primary immunodeficiency (Damgaard et al. 2016; Zhou et al. 2016).
+Other features may include elevated serum C-reactive protein, leukocytosis and neutrophilia.
+The patients have no obvious primary immunodeficiency (Damgaard et al. 2016; Zhou et al. 2016).

 Progression/forecast